ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 qradar  : ok=3  changed=0  unreachable=0  failed=0  skipped=0  rescued=0  ignored=0
 ```

 As you see, the debug task `output returned rule_info` shows the content of the variable, and thus the content which was returned by the module `qradar_rule_info`.
-Note among those return data the key `id`, here with the value `100065`.
+Note among those return data the key `id`, in this example with the value `100065`.
 This is the key we need.

+> **Note**
+>
+> The key id might be different in your case.

 How do we get the key when it is in this structure?
 First, it is in the segment `rules` of the variable, which we can access via `rule_info.rules`.
 Inside of `rules` there is actually a list (note the curly brackets), but with only one entry - so we access it with `rule_info.rules[0]`.
 And from within the list entry we can access each key individually via its name: `rule_info.rules[0].id`.